 - Health and Environment Alliance (HEAL)

 - Women in Europe for a Common Future (WECF)

 The Stakeholder Forum will meet once annually at a minimum, back to back with the Governing Board.
 The first meeting was held on 5 September 2017.
 The minutes of the first meeting of the Stakeholder Forum are available here.

-The Stakeholder Forum will be invited to provide strategic input to key HBM4EU processes.
+The Stakeholder Forum is invited to provide strategic input to key HBM4EU processes.
 The HBM4EU partners will engage actively with the Stakeholder Forum, through workshops and written requests for input.